Bariatric careSkip section navigation

 Source: The Bariatric Centers of Allina Health

-Reviewed by: Jeffrey Baker, MD, surgeon, Allina Medical Clinic – Bariatric Surgical Specialties; medical director, Unity Hospital Bariatric Center
+Reviewed by: Jeffrey Baker, MD, surgeon, Allina Health Unity Bariatric and Weight Loss Clinic; medical director, Unity Hospital Bariatric Center

 First Published: 05/25/2005